Acekorneya/Ark-Survival-Ascended-Server/README.md

 - `-backup [instance_name|-all]`: Backs up a specific server instance or all instances (defaults to all if not specified).
 - `-restore [instance_name]`: Restores a server instance from a backup.
 - `-logs [-live] <instance_name>`: Displays logs for a specific server instance (optionally live).
+- `-beta`: Switches to beta mode, using the beta branch for updates and beta Docker images.
+- `-stable`: Switches to stable mode, using the master branch for updates and stable Docker images.
+- `-version`: Displays the current version of POK-manager.

 ### Examples